-Your MERIDA hike can be fitted with various kinds of accessories (d).
-Make sure, however, to observe the reguirements of the traffic regulations in the country where you use your MERIDA bike as well as to comply with the DIN EN standards.
+Your MERIDA bike can be fitted with various kinds of accessories.
+Make sure to observe the requirements according to the traffic regulations in your country and of the DIN EN standards.
 Any retrofitted part must be compatible with your MERIDA bike.
 If you are in doubt or if you have any questions, contact your MERIDA dealer.